-In the 2017-2018 school year, we are again implementing Ohio’s Early Learning Assessment.
-Ohio’s Early Learning Assessment (ELA) is a tool for teachers of preschool age children to learn about the current level of each child’s skills, knowledge and behaviors in the areas of Social Foundations, Language and Literacy, Mathematics, Science, Social Studies, Physical Well-Being and Motor Development, as well as the Fine Arts.
+Ohio’s Early Learning Assessment (ELA) is a tool for teachers of preschool-age children to learn about the current level of each child’s skills, knowledge and behaviors in the areas of Social Foundations, Language and Literacy, Mathematics, Science, Social Studies, Physical Well-Being and Motor Development, as well as the Fine Arts.

 Early childhood professionals know and use methods of observation and assessment and communicate results to parents and other professionals so that children’s growth and development are supported.
 Children will not complete test questions or provide test answers.
 The ELA is an ongoing process of observations performed by the teacher to gather information on how a child is developing over time.
 This process allows the teacher to form an understanding of the child’s learning and development that will assist them in planning future learning opportunities.

 Teachers will be able to share a report with families that explains their findings and provide suggestions on activities families can do at home to continue to support children’s growth and development.

 Assessment Data Manager Role

 A data manager is the individual who has access to teacher and student demographic information for the Early Learning Assessment.
 It is this person’s responsibility for adding teachers, students, and enrollment data to the Ready for Kindergarten Online system.
 You have to be registered in the Ready for Kindergarten online system as a data manager in order to enter or access any data.